kplawver/quartantined/content/posts/_index.md

 ---
-featured_image: /photos/site/cindy_is_awesome.jpg
+title: "Some Art!"
 ---

 Look at all these posts!
 Aren't you impressed?!
-I mean, this is a _lot_ of people who love Cindy, Matt and the kids.
-A _lot_ of people.
+It's art!
+Make you some and share it!